debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 ## What's the point

-The work of any operating system depends on so called "services", programmes that are run in the background and control many of the functions of the operating systems and other programs.
+The work of any operating system depends on so called "services", programs that are run in the background and control many of the functions of the operating systems and other programs.
 Those are the programs that provide interface between the hardware and software (called drivers), index files for quick search of your documents, manage the way your audio is mixed before it gets to your speakers and many others.

 You don't need to know many of the system services work and which programs depend on them, but it's important that their presence is vital for the system.
 In a popular GNU/Linux distributions such as Debian rely on a package manager that automatically figures out which services need to be installed and configured whenever you choose a new application to be installed on your computer.